ethereum/ethereum-org-website/src/content/nft/index.md

 - [NIFTEX](https://landing.niftex.com/)
 - [NFTX](https://gallery.nftx.org/)

-[MAKE THIS MORE RELATABLE – OWN A PIECE OF A PICASSO]

-The first NFTs ever made, CryptoPunks can be pricey these days.
-These platforms allow you to own $PUNK which represents a share of a CryptoPunk NFT.
-And once you own $PUNK you become a shareholder in that NFT, meaning you should have a say in things like revenue sharing.
+In theory, this would unlock the possibility to do things like own a piece of a Picasso.
+You would become a shareholder in a Picasso NFT, meaning you would have a say in things like revenue sharing.
 It's very likely that one day soon owning a fraction of an NFT will enter you into a decentralised autonomous organisation (DAO) for managing that asset.

 These are Ethereum-powered organisations that allow strangers, like global shareholders of an asset, to coordinate securely without necessarily having to trust the other people.
 That's because not a single penny can be spent without group approval.